What Is Advocacy?

 Communities of Color: Because they are a minority within a minority, gay and lesbian people of color face prejudice on two fronts, both from the public at large and from within their own community.

 Transgenderism: Our transgender children are often misunderstood and discriminated against even within the gay community itself.
 They also have special challenges on the road to equality.
 Even something as simple as which public restroom to use can be a traumatic experience for our transgender loved ones.
+Several states have proposed or signed legislation requiring people in schools and government buildings to use the bathroom that matches the sex listed on their birth certificate.

 Civil Rights: Although great strides have been made in the past few years, our GLBT children still face many obstacles on their road to equality.
 In addition to marriage and parenting rights, our sons and daughters still cannot serve openly in the military, even though history proves that they have silently served with distinction and honor in the past.
 GLBT Americans in most areas of the country must still live in fear of losing their jobs or their homes if they are found to be gay.
 However, this is a road we can help them on if we are active in our communities.

-If you would like to learn more about any of these issues please
+If you would like to learn more about any of these issues, please